Home

 This prestigious program celebrates the remarkable legacy of Paul E. Potter (1925–2020), a pioneering sedimentologist and stratigrapher whose contributions have shaped our understanding of sedimentary basins.
 His early career began at ISGS, where he mentored colleagues and advanced geological research.
 He later taught at the University of Cincinnati, leaving an enduring legacy as an educator and researcher.
 The Paul Edwin Potter Internship Program, funded by his generous bequest, continues his mission to inspire and equip the next generation of geoscientists.

 The Potter Internship offers students hands-on experience in geologic research and fieldwork, focusing on issues relevant to Illinois.
-Over the course of 10 weeks, interns will collaborate with ISGS professionals on cutting-edge projects, gaining valuable skills and contributing to meaningful research.
+Over 10 weeks, interns will collaborate with ISGS professionals on cutting-edge projects, gaining valuable skills and contributing to meaningful research.

 Eligibility